Understanding the different shades of blue

 The pale and interesting blues: Blue 01-Blue 03

 This first set of blues are the lightest of the bunch, making them a fine choice when you don’t want buckets of color but you do want a paint that’s more than a classic neutral.
 They all share a similar depth of color, but their undertones are what mix things up.
 Our pale blue paint, Blue 01, has got a grey-green undertone, making it warm but not in a traditional way.
 Similarly, light blue green paint Blue 03 has green undertones too, making it a great choice if you want something modern country in character.
 Then you’ve got Blue 02 – the fresh prince if you will.

 Try putting Blue 01 and light blue paint Blue 03 in a south-facing room – their green-y undertones go down a treat in here.
 And when it comes to partnering, our pale blue paint Blue 01 looks more than lovely with its relative, Blue 07 paint – another blue with a green base.
 Our mint Blue 02 partners well with dusky Pink 02 (on the topic of pinks, check our guide to understanding the many shades of pink here), while Blue 03 paint tells a fresh but comforting story alongside White 03.

 The middle-ground blues: Blue 04-Blue 05

-They might be classed as ‘mid-blues’, but ironically, this blue couplet is the most colourful of all.
-Deep blues become all about their intensity and drama rather than their blue-ness, which is what makes blue grey Blue 04 and our mid warm blue paint, Blue 05 so fun to paint with.
+They might be classed as ‘mid-blues’, but ironically, this blue couplet is the most colorful of all.
+Deep blues become all about their intensity and drama rather than their blue-ness, which is what makes blue gray Blue 04 and our mid warm blue paint, Blue 05 so fun to paint with.
 They’re chilled and soothing, like all blues are, but they’re the most fun to be around too in the whole palette.